mendelgusmao/PHP-HaavokIPC/README.md

 ## Some considerations

-* PHP-Ghetto-IPC is meant to be portable between all versions of PHP, so...
+* GhettoIPC is meant to be portable between all versions of PHP, so...
     * There are no visibility keywords in classes definition, as there is no implementation of visibility in PHP 4
     * There are no interfaces - I miss them, they would be very useful defining the drivers
-    * A lot of good sense is needed to avoid interference in PHP-Ghetto-IPC behavior.
+    * A lot of good sense is needed to avoid interference in GhettoIPC behavior.
 Respect the API and you'll be fine

 * Don't expect performance.
-PHP-Ghetto-IPC is not meant to be fast
+GhettoIPC is not meant to be fast
     * In average, between the first data serializing and the end of the execution of callbacks, it took 0.01 second, running in a Core i7 (Ubuntu 11.04) and in a Phenom II X4 965 (Windows XP)
     - Also, shell_exec() performed much faster than proc_open()

-* PHP-Ghetto-IPC is meant to be simple and to make the integration of PHP 4 applications with PHP 5 code simpler Personally, I think it's easier than build a local webservice or RPC, set up a new HTTP daemon, and so on
+* GhettoIPC is meant to be simple and to make the integration of PHP 4 applications with PHP 5 code simpler Personally, I think it's easier than build a local webservice or RPC, set up a new HTTP daemon, and so on

 ## Basic configuration